 It doesn’t get much better than this Herb Garlic Smashed Potatoes recipe!
 A perfect side dish for Thanksgiving or any day.
 Full of fresh, aromatic herbs, they’re rich, creamy and oh-so-delicious!

 What are Smashed Potatoes?

 Well my friends, Smashed Potatoes are a combination of both of these delectable treats.

-Typically made with smaller potatoes, like Dutch Yellow, New or Fingerlings, the key to smashed potatoes is keeping them soft inside, while achieving a super crispy outside.
+Typically made with smaller potatoes, like Baby Dutch Yellow potatoes, New or Fingerlings, the key to smashed potatoes is keeping them soft inside, while achieving a super crispy outside.

 How Do you Make Smashed Potatoes?